MvvmCross/MvvmCross/docs/_posts/2017-07-20-mvvmcross-51-release.md

 # .NET Summer Hackfest 2017

 With MvvmCross we are joining the .NET Summer Hackfest 2017!

-The goals for this 2 week session will be:
+The goals for this 2 week session from 21 August to 2 September will be:
 * Convert MvvmCross to .NET Standard
+* Update samples to latest version
 * More Async await
 * Websites fixes
 * Documentation improvements